loophp/nix-shell/README.md

 ## How it works

-This project is built on top of [nix-phps], which provides a comprehensive collection of PHP versions for Nix.
+This project is built on top of [fossar/nix-phps], which provides a comprehensive collection of PHP versions for Nix.

 The key differentiator of this project is its ability to **automatically configure your PHP environment** based on your project's `composer.json` file.